 Similar to other personal injury cases, the victim of a potential municipal negligence case might be forced to defend his actions at the time of the accident.
 The courts may determine that the victim shares some amount of responsibility for the crash, and if that is the case, it could affect his or her ability to sue and receive a potential settlement or judgment.

 An experienced and skilled attorney can help victims understand the laws concerning municipal negligence, based on what type of government agency is responsible for their accident and injuries.
-If you are unsure as to whether your accident falls into this category, contact the experienced car accident lawyers at Rechtman & Spevak.
+If you are unsure as to whether your accident falls into this category, contact the experienced car accident attorneys at Rechtman & Spevak.
 Take a moment to fill out our online contact form, and you’ll receive a prompt response from a member of our team who can answer your questions and help you learn more about your rights.
 You may also call our Atlanta office at 888-522-7798.